ridanaseem/ridanaseem.github.io/_pages/about.md

 read_time: false
 ---

-##About Me
+## About Me

 Add a little about myself... - FIX

-## Education_
+## Education

 **University of Michigan**

 M.A.
 Applied Statistics
-Focus in Economics and Finance
+- Focus in Economics and Finance
-2015
+- Graduated 2015

 **McMaster University**

 Honors B.Sc.
 Mathematics and Statistics
-Statistics Specialization
+- Statistics Specialization
-Minor: Economics
+- Minor in Economics
-2012
+- Graduated 2012